Fenn College of Engineering

 NOTE: The requirements listed below are unofficial.
 For official requirements, determine your catalog rights, and go to the undergraduate catalog that matches those rights.
 (The following requirements are ONLY for students whose FIRST semester at CSU is Fall 2011 or Spring 2012.
 For students who started BEFORE the 2011-2012 school year AND who have been enrolled during at least one of the past three semesters, including summer, please see your undergraduate catalog).

-Here are just a few of the many special opportunities that Cleveland State University’s Fenn College of Engineering offers:
+Here are just a few of the many special opportunities that Cleveland State University’s Washkewicz College of Engineering offers:

 - The Cooperative Education Program – Provides excellent opportunities for hands-on, paid work experience.
 Co-op enables our students to alternate between classes and work in the field at many prominent companies.